Dramatic Video of Attacker Who Shot Shinzo Abe Being Caught Emerges | WATCH

 Tokyo/New Delhi: The 41-year-old Yamagami Tetsuya, who allegedly shot former Japan PM Shinzo Abe has been arrested.
 The police have also seized a gun from the site which the suspect was apparently holding – reported Japan’s NHK WORLD News.
 Officials have said that Abe appeared to have been shot from behind with a shotgun.
 Meanwhile, a dramatic video of the attacker being arrested by the official has emerged.
-In the clip, cops can be seen taking Yamagami Tetsuya in custody.Also Read - Shinzo Abe Shot: Japan Govt's Official Statement
+In the clip, cops can be seen taking Yamagami Tetsuya in custody.Also Read - Shinzo Abe in Cardiopulmonary Arrest After Being Shot At.
+Here's What it Means

 How Shinzo Abe Shooter/Attacker Was Caught?
 Watch Video

-Also Read - Shinzo Abe Feared Dead After Being Shot At, AFP Reports
+Also Read - Videos Capture Moment When Shinzo Abe Was Shot at

 Abe was in Nara campaigning ahead of Sunday’s election for the parliament’s upper house and was giving a speech when people heard a gunshot.